The Music Room

 I tend to agree in a 'general' manner with this line of thought, bearing in mind that 'quality' must be evenly distributed throughout any audio system, not just in any particular area.

-Expect to spend some hundreds of dollars if you want good sound even if you DIY the speakers yourself.
+Expect to spend some tens of hundreds of dollars, if you want good sound, even if you DIY the speakers yourself and save.

-Especially if the Crossover cam be designed for you from a Library of Drivers in a program called LEAP.
+Especially if the Crossover can be designed for you from a Library of Drivers in a program called LEAP.

-Hey even a Bose 3-2-1 system, a killer application for those "family or garage", can set you back some serious money a long time ago, now we can buy one of these at Goodwill.
+Hey even a Bose 3-2-1 system, a killer application for those "family or garage" applications, can set you back some serious money a long time ago, now we can buy one of these at Goodwill.

 Loudspeakers convert the electrical energy coming from an amplifier device into sound pressure waves, we sometimes refer to asl music, some people call it noise.